BambyG/datastudio/site/content/about.md

 On top of that data-driven mindset, I decided to learn programming to make the full use of the technologies available today to provide customers with experiences they actually deserve.
 It all started with an interest in Frontend Development but I ended up loving Python to work with data!

 Today I am using Python, Pandas, Matplotlib, Scikit-Learn, Plotly, Tableau, SQL, HTML, CSS, and others tools to collect, clean, analysis and visualize data because I believe it’s the less risky way to take business decisions.

+I guess that you are here because:

+  - You don’t want to base your business decisions on assumptions anymore.
+  - You are willing to be more data-driven and would like to know how to measure performance efficiently.
+  - You are already a data-driven company but need extra help for your data related tasks.
+  - You would like a nice website because we also offer this service!
+  - You are just curious, in this case, feel free to send us a message!

+If the above is correct, you are in the right place!

+Having a background in Marketing and experiences working closely with IT departments on various digital projects in industries such as E-commerce, Healthcare, Automotive or Finance with different budget and needs, we would love to hear your story!

 Bamby Gassama